RajChotaliya1/Task-Manager/README.md

 ✅ Mark Tasks as Completed: Checkbox to mark tasks as done.
 ➕ Add New Tasks: Easily add new tasks.
 ❌ Delete Tasks: Remove tasks with a delete button.
-🔍 Filter Tasks: Show only completed tasks
+🔍 Filter Tasks: Show only completed tasks.